-For Nirgudpada one can get down at Kasara or Nasik which is the nearest railway station and then can take a ST bus for Trimbakeshwar or private vehicle to Nirgudpada.
+For Nirgudpada one can get down at Kasara or Nasik which is the nearest railway station and then can take an ST bus for Trimbakeshwar or a private vehicle to Nirgudpada.
 From here the route leads up to the rock-sheet from where the steps begin.
 One can reach the fort-top within about two-three hours from this route.

 It is a moderate difficulty level, one day trek which is open throughout the year.
 Some prefer it in monsoon as the experience is more thrilling and the fort is draped with fog and clouds.
 Some prefer winter to avoid the slippery rocks and strong winds during peak monsoon.

 The trail moves away from the village towards the range passing the paddy fields.
-It goes through bushy forest till it reaches an open ridge which is connected to the fort.
+It goes through a bushy forest until it reaches an open ridge that is connected to the fort.
 It takes about an hour to reach the steep slope on which the fort is positioned.

-The ascent through the 60 meter rock cut steps is challenging.
-It is like a rock ladder elevated at 60 to 80 degree along the rock face.
-The steps are worn out at many places.
-For convenience they have pocket like grooves which you can use to get a better grip while climbing.
+The ascent through the 60-meter rock-cut steps is challenging.
+It is like a rock ladder elevated at 60 to 80 degrees along the rock face.
+The steps are worn out in many places.
+For convenience, they have a pocket like grooves which you can use to get a better grip while climbing.

 After reaching the main entrance, the path takes a left pass through and another set of spiral rock-cut steps are to be climbed, which are steeper than the previous ones.
 The steps finally end with a narrow entrance.
 At many places, the steps are very narrow that, only a single person can climb at a time.